TiagoRibeiro25/Get-Quotes-API/README.md

 # Node.js API with Express and MongoDB

 This is a Node.js API built with Express and MongoDB.
-It provides three routes to interact with a MongoDB database containing quotes.
+It provides five routes to interact with a MongoDB database containing quotes.

 ## Getting Started